tamask1s/zax-tensor/README.md

 [0.000000,2.000000],
 [-1.000000,3.000000]]

-Creating a matrix using an external buffer.
+Creating mx using external buff.
 Filling the mx, and setting element values in different ways:
 [
 [12,0,0,0,0,0,0,0],
 [0,34,0,0,0,0,0,0],